alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 FizzBuzz is a popular coding exercise.

-You print out a sequence of numbers, but for some numbers you print out something else
+You print out a sequence of numbers, but for some numbers you print out something else.

 ```
 1